harrisonpim/tribunals/README.md

 # Employment appeal tribunal decisions

-Scraping tribunal decision docs from [gov.uk](https://www.gov.uk/employment-appeal-tribunal-decisions) and making them super searchable.
+Scraping tribunal decision documents from [gov.uk](https://www.gov.uk/employment-appeal-tribunal-decisions) and making them super searchable.

 This project is written in python, with dependencies managed by poetry.
 Core jobs and services are managed by a [Makefile](./Makefile) and a [docker-compose.yml](./docker-compose.yml) file.